usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Module 2 FAR 10 Integration DITAP Facilitators Guide_Case Study.md

 **Forum Topic**: "Strategic Market Research Insights for Technical Decisions"

 **Post Requirements** (200-250 words):
-* **Strategic Research Value**: Based on your refined market research plan, identify one specific insight that would most influence Casey's technical integration decision-making
+* **Strategic Research Value**: Based on your refined market research plan, identify one specific insight that would most influence Casey's technical integration decision-making.
-* **New FAR Advantage**: Explain how the 2025 FAR Part 10 changes specifically enable this insight
+* **New FAR Advantage**: Explain how the 2025 FAR Part 10 changes specifically enable this insight.
-* **Stakeholder Impact**: Describe how this research insight addresses concerns from Alex, Riley, or Casey
+* **Stakeholder Impact**: Describe how this research insight addresses concerns from Alex, Riley, or Casey.
-* **Technical Connection**: Connect your market research insight to specific technical evaluation considerations from Milestone 2
+* **Technical Connection**: Connect your market research insight to specific technical evaluation considerations from Milestone 2.

 **Peer Response Requirements**: Respond to at least two peers' posts with:
 * Additional insights about how their market research approach could inform technical decisions